Pet sitting that caters to your cat’s temperament!

 |30 minutes||$26 (10% off for 30 visit package or $23.40)|

-The following dates will be subject to a $7 holiday surcharge per visit:
+The following days have a $7-$10 holiday surcharge per visit:

 MLK Day, Presidents Day, Easter weekend, Columbus Day, Veterans Day, Memorial Day weekend, 4th of July weekend, Labor Day weekend, Thanksgiving Day weekend, Christmas week, New Years Week.

 - $3-$5 for parking compensation or heavy traffic neighborhoods (downtown)